geoffreyaldebert/tp-data-engineer/README.md

 Etalab team is exporting regularly (every week) the complete list of datasets or organizations hosted in data.gouv.fr.
 Data is available here: https://www.data.gouv.fr/fr/datasets/catalogue-des-donnees-de-data-gouv-fr/

-From these data, you will build a data pipeline which will is scheduled every wednesday at 5PM and will perform:
+From these data, you will build a data pipeline which will be scheduled every wednesday at 5PM and will perform:
-1) Recuperation of the list of every dataset in data.gouv.fr
+1) Fetch the list of every dataset in data.gouv.fr
 2) Filter this list and keep only those for which the term "mobilité" or "transport" is present
-3) Export this list on csv format into a minio bucket called 'datagouv' and in a folder named with actual date (YYYY-MM-DD)
+3) Export this list in csv format to a minio bucket called 'datagouv' and in a folder named with current date (YYYY-MM-DD)
-4) Filter this list by the popularity of a data producer organization keeping only datasets from TOP 30 organization (you will need the organization list available in https://www.data.gouv.fr/fr/datasets/catalogue-des-donnees-de-data-gouv-fr/ and use the column 'metric.followers' in this csv)
+4) Filter this list by the popularity of a data producer organization keeping only datasets from TOP 30 organization (you will need the organization list available at https://www.data.gouv.fr/fr/datasets/catalogue-des-donnees-de-data-gouv-fr/ and use the column 'metric.followers' in this csv)
-5) Keep only most relevant fields (dataset_id, dataset title, dataset followers, organization, organization_id, organization followers).
+5) Keep only most relevant fields (dataset id, dataset title, dataset followers, organization, organization id, organization followers).
-6) Export this list into a mongo document in a database called 'datagouv' and a collection called 'tops'
+6) Export this list to a mongo document in a database called 'datagouv' and a collection called 'tops'

 If you're stuck on something, please reach out to us.